Choosing a rosin press bag is simple… or is it?

 “With the bubble hash and the kief, if you apply too much pressure too fast, it blows out no matter how much is in there,” says Bud.
 “With that fine of a powder, the pressure doesn’t have anywhere to go.
 Flower is more spongy.”
 Using rosin pre-press molds also helps reduce bag blowouts.

-What’s a micron anyway?
-How is mesh size different?
+What is a micron, and how is mesh size different?

-A micron is 1/1000 of a millimeter.
-There are a thousand millimeters in a meter, so, long story short, a micron is really small.
+A micron is 1/1000 of a millimeter, so it’s a measurement for things that are really small.
 Human hairs are about 100 microns across.

 “Mesh size” confuses things when we talk about rosin bag size.
 Mesh size is more like the thread count density of the sheets on your bed.
 Micron sizing refers to the size of the holes between the threads.
 Mesh size is how many gaps there are per linear inch.
-But measuring in microns cuts right to the chase and indicates how big those holes are— without having to think about them in terms of per inch.
-Make sure what you’re buying is expressed in microns rather than mesh size.
+Measuring in microns indicates how big those holes are— without having to think about them in terms of per inch.
+Make sure what you’re buying is expressed in microns rather than in mesh size.

 115-micron – Flower and trim rosin at excellent yield with good quality